nospam2000/ch341-baudrate-calculation/README.md

 FreeBSD additionally sets a value to register 0x14 (UCHCOM_REG_BPS_MOD) but it is unclear to me if this has any effect on the baud rate.
-My speculation is that this might have something to do with the timing how long to wait for a character before sending the USB burst transfer.
-They calculate the following value:
+My speculation is that this might have something to do with the timing how long to wait for a character before sending the USB burst transfer or the length of the stop bits?
+They calculate the value using the following formula:

   UCHCOM_REG_BPS_MOD = (12000000 / 4 / baudrate + 1650 + 255) / 256

 ### Prescaler register 0x12 (Linux: CH341_REG_BPS_PRE, FreeBSD: UCHCOM_REG_BPS_PRE)

-Each bit has a meaning on its own:
+Each bit of this register has a meaning on its own:
  - bit 0: =1 turns off the prescaler of factor 8
  - bit 1: =1 turns off the prescaler of factor 64
  - bit 2: =1 turns off the prescaler of factor 2